TheLoneTec/Tecs-Assorted-Patches/README.md

 - [Dreamers Dreams](https://steamcommunity.com/sharedfiles/filedetails/?id=2514986353) (Patch Fix for HSK Pawns)
 - [Research Reinvented](https://steamcommunity.com/sharedfiles/filedetails/?id=2868392160) (Material Conversion, Research Patch, New Research kits for HSK)
 - [Vanilla Outposts Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=2688941031) (Added material cost to create outposts.
 Also locked certain outposts behind research using this method.
 I have disabled the Production Outpost..
 I cant see a way to justify it.
 Added additional skill requirements, if the outposts are to look after themselves, they NEED someone who can atleast cook a little, build and other skills that match the outposts needs)
-- [Power Logic](https://steamcommunity.com/sharedfiles/filedetails/?id=812653710) - (Material Conversion and research patch, disabled Laser systems by default, you can reable them in the config by renaming extensions of Laser_Content_Enabled.txt to .xml and Laser_Content_Disabled.xml to .txt)
+- [Power Logic](https://steamcommunity.com/sharedfiles/filedetails/?id=812653710) - (Material Conversion and research patch, disabled Laser systems by default, you can reable them in the config by renaming extensions of Laser_Content_Enabled.txt to .xml and Laser_Content_Disabled.xml to .txt) The laser system, while very cool, seemed redundent and were a slight tps hit when in use.

 Other Additions: